Available With Criteria Available Filter With Criteria Available Not Criteria NotAvaiable Not Criteria NotAvailable With Criteria

 Big Fish Fishing Camp (10-16 yrs.)

 (10-16 yrs.)
 Fish & Explore takes campers off site to teach fishing basics and more intensive fishing techniques, including targeting specific fish species, reading the water and navigation safety.
 All gear including tackle, rods, reels and life jackets supplied.
 Bring lunch, snack, water bottle, change of clothes, sneakers or river shoes and towel.
 A signed waiver form is required.
+No camp July 4.
 Once registered, download camp forms from website.

 Family Fishing (5-Adult)